 There are dozens of disk repair applications in the market.
 Each focuses on a different aspect of repair, from bad sectors to partitioning.
 But which software is the best?
 Let’s find out.

-1. Disk Drill Data Recovery – Best Overall
+1. Disk Drill Hard Drive Recovery – Best Overall

 The problem with specialized software is that diagnosing the real problem might take a few tries.
 Instead of downloading a dozen different tools to figure out the underlying issue, you would be better off using a general-purpose data recovery tool.
 Disk Drill can recover data lost due to any reason, be it a corrupted hard disk or just accidentally deleted files.